|

 The image above shows 6 normalized symmetric rise segments motion-laws.

-While the motion-laws are clearly different, the common characteristics of all Normalized Motion-Laws are as follows:
+While the motion-laws are clearly different, their common characteristics are as follows:

 Equal acceleration and deceleration periods :